Andrew Liveris: Brisbane 2032 Olympic Organizing Committee

-In 2022, Liveris was chosen to lead the organizing committee for the 2032 Olympics and Paralympic Games in Brisbane.
+In 2022, Liveris was chosen to lead the organizing committee for the 2032 Summer Olympics and Paralympic Games in Brisbane.

 Writing

-Liveris is the author of Make it in America: The Case for Re-Inventing the Economy (first published 2011, updated 2012).
+Liveris is the author of Make it in America: The Case for Re-Inventing the Economy (first published in 2011, updated in 2012).
 Liveris argues that a healthy manufacturing sector is essential to creating jobs.
 Failing to support American manufacturing, as well as research and development, undermines America's potential to engage in new growth sectors such as clean energy and nanotechnology.

 Memberships

 Liveris serves on the board of directors of the battery company Novonix, and he is also on the board of IBM, Saudi Aramco, Worley, Lucid Motors (Chairman) and He is on the advisory board of Sumitomo Mitsui Banking Corporation, Teneo (a global CEO consulting and advisory firm), and NEOM (an initiative driven by Saudi Vision 2030).
 He is Chairman of the BlackRock Long Term Capital and a special advisor to the Public Investment Fund (PIF) and the Crown Prince of Saudi Arabia. and a member of the executive committee of the Business Roundtable.
 Liveris is also a former president of the International Council of Chemical Associations.
 He served as vice-chairman of The Business Council for 2011 and 2012, and as chairman for 2013 and 2014.
 He is a member of the Peterson Institute for International Economics, and the American Australian Association.
 Liveris is on the board of trustees for the United States Council for International Business and is a trustee of the California Institute of Technology.
 Liveris is a member of the Business Advisory Board for the University of Technology Sydney (UTS) Business School.
 In April 2012 he became a member of the Special Olympics International board of directors.

-Liveris collaborated with Muhtar Kent, chairman and CEO of The Coca-Cola Company, George David, chairman of the Coca-Cola Hellenic Bottling Company, and George Stamas, partner at Kirkland and Ellis LLP, to found The Hellenic Initiative (THI), a non-profit, non-governmental organization with the goal of encouraging entrepreneurship and job-creation investments in Greece.
+Liveris collaborated with Muhtar Kent, chairman and CEO of The Coca-Cola Company, George David, chairman of the Coca-Cola Hellenic Bottling Company, and George Stamas, partner at Kirkland and Ellis LLP, to found The Hellenic Initiative (THI), a non-profit, non-governmental organization to encourage entrepreneurship and job-creation investments in Greece.

-The $250 billion Saudi Arabia Public Investment Fund (PIF) appointed Andrew Liveris as a special adviser on matters of strategic importance, to assist the fund in efforts to boost the value of its portfolio, and ensure the contribution of PIF companies to Saudi Arabia's economic vision program 2030.
+The $250 billion Saudi Arabia Public Investment Fund (PIF) appointed Andrew Liveris as a special adviser on matters of strategic importance, to assist the fund in efforts to boost the value of its portfolio and ensure the contribution of PIF companies to Saudi Arabia's economic vision program 2030.
 He has also joined the board of Australia's WorleyParsons.
 WorleyParsons (WOR) chairman John Grill said Liveris' "breadth of global leadership experience" in the US and Middle East will enhance the abilities of its board.